Estimation and Inference in Distributional Reinforcement Learning: Introduction

 \subsection{Our Contributions}

 In this paper, we focus on the problem of distributional policy evaluation, which lies at the core of distributional reinforcement learning \footnote{Indeed, the control problem in distributional reinforcement learning can be solved by a two-stage procedure.
 First, we estimate a near-optimal policy $\hat\pi$ using some policy learning subroutines.
 Then it remains to solve a distributional policy evaluation problem, \ie~ the return distribution of $\hat\pi$.
 See Section 7.3 of \cite{bdr2022}. }.
-The goal is to estimate the distribution of random returns of a given policy $\pi$ written as $\eta^\pi$ in an unknown $\gamma$-discounted infinite-horizon Markov decision process (MDP).
+Consider a $\gamma$-discounted infinite-horizon Markov decision process (MDP).
 The MDP is assumed to be tabular, \ie,~it has finite state space $\gS$ and action space $\gA$.
-Following the common practice in the literature on reinforcement learning, we assume the distribution of the random reward is fully known and the transition probability of that MDP is unknown.
+Let $\eta^\pi(s)$ denote the random return gained by running the policy $\pi$ from the initial state $s$ and define $\eta^\pi:=(\eta^\pi(s_1), \ldots, \eta^\pi(s_{|\gS|}))$.
+When the underlying MDP is known, we may find $\eta^\pi$ by solving the distributional Bellman equation $\eta^\pi=\gT^\pi\eta^\pi$ with the distributional dynamic programming algorithm.
+Here, $\gT$ is called the distributional Bellman operator.